Statistics Explained

 Part-time employment

-• The difference between the shares for national citizens and citizens of other Member States was considerably narrower for males than for females.
+• The difference between the shares for nationals and citizens of other Member States was considerably narrower for males than for females.

 • The shares for the two categories of foreign citizenship were quite different among males but quite similar among females.